Most people have no idea sandbag is a versatile and affordable gear that can effectively engage and strengthen most of your muscles.

 Complete three sets of 5-12 reps with one-minute rest.

-If you have ankle mobility issues, knee or other joint issues, you may do the sandbag front squat instead (holding the bag on your upper chest).
+I found through my testing that if you have ankle mobility issues or other joint issues, you may do the sandbag front squat instead (holding the bag on your upper chest).

 7. Sandbag Clean & Press